HoeckFlori/FunkyChickenDoor_SW/README.md

 The rest should be self-explanatory.

 ## Usage
-!!!
+todo(FHk) !!!
 Add picture of manual and auto mode !!!

 ## Getting started development
-!!! write something about the VSCode !!!
+todo(FHk) !!! write something about the VSCode !!!

-For the

 ## Software
-TODO(FHk) write some documentation and getting started tutorial
+todo(FHk) write some documentation and getting started tutorial

 ## Outlook
 - A settings menu (on the TFT) is to be implemented.
 Currently just possible via the console.
 - A proper PCB is to be engineered.

 ## FAQ
-TODO(FHk)
+No questions yet.

 ## Comments, Requests, Bugs & Contributions
 All are welcome.